ShiroHusin/Entropy_Simulation/README.md

 ## Visualizing entropy through cellular automata <a name="introduction"></a>

 During the holiday season, I was reading Conway's game of life in wikipedia and rewatching Vertiasium's excellent video about [Math's fundamental flaw](https://www.youtube.com/watch?v=HeQX2HjkcNo&ab_channel=Veritasium).
 Likewise, its been 5 months when I started to take programming seriously and I wanted to do something productive by doing coding projects.
-From what I remember I think its about January the 1st or 2nd late at night when an idea popped in my mind.
-The question I asked was what if I borrowed some concepts from cellular automata to visualise and show what entropy is?
-Given the fact that quite a lot of people are unaware of this fascinating concept in Physics, I wanted to do a project that hopefully makes it a bit easier to see whats going on when entropy increases.
+From what I remember I think its about January the 1st or 2nd late at night when an idea popped in my mind. <strong> The question I asked was what if I borrowed some concepts from cellular automata to visualise and show what entropy is? </strong> This question was the fundamental driving force that I want answered.

+Likewise, given the fact that quite a lot of people are unaware of this fascinating concept in Physics, I wanted to do a project that hopefully makes it a bit easier to see whats going on when entropy increases.
 After long hours of thinking and strategising what approach to take, I came up with this gif as the final form:

 Entropy visualisation|
 :-------------------------: